Learn About the Daily Lives of the Enslaved Community

 - William Lee, George Washington’s valet, who served with him during the Revolutionary War

 - Hercules Posey, a favorite cook of the Washington family, and one of the few enslaved people who escaped during Washington’s lifetime

 Immediately following this tour, accompany the guide down to participate in a moving tribute at the Slave Memorial and Cemetery.
 The 1983 Memorial comprises three circles, symbolizing faith, hope, and love.

 A boxwood wreath is placed at the Memorial, while individual enslaved people’s histories are recounted.

 Also view the unmarked graves of 87 enslaved people, their discovery the result of an ongoing archeological project begun in 2014.

-Please allow 10-15 minutes to walk from the Ford Orientation Center to the Mansion Circle to meet your guide.
+Please allow 10-15 minutes to walk from the Orientation Center to the Mansion circle to meet your guide.